mikecroucher/nearest_correlation/ReadMe.md

     restart = e # capture the Exception object print("1 iteration wasn't enough")

-# start from where we left off
+# start from where we left off using the default number of `max_iterations`
 X = nearcorr(restart)

+# This will give the correct result
 print(X)
 ```